British Currency School: Evolution

-Following the Napoleonic War, the Bank Charter Act of 1844 was passed.
-This Act allowed only the Bank of England to print money and required all banks to hold a specific amount of reserve and currency.
+Following the Napoleonic War, the Bank Charter Act 1844 was passed.
+This act allowed only the Bank of England to print money and required all banks to hold a specific amount of reserve and currency.
 However, crucially, the Bank of England was only allowed to print new banknotes to the extent that they were backed by additional gold reserves.
 This act was passed under the Conservative government of Robert Peel.
 The leading figure of the school was Samuel Jones-Loyd, Baron Overstone, the British politician and banker.
-More than fifty years later his role in the debate was analyzed and criticized by Henry Meulen, an opponent of the Act.
+More than fifty years later his role in the debate was analyzed and criticized by Henry Meulen, an opponent of the act.

 Repercussions

-As with most debates, there is always an opposing argument.
-The Currency School was opposed by members of the British Banking School, who argued that currency issue could be naturally restricted by the desire of bank depositors to redeem their notes for gold.
-In the years following, the Banking Act was suspended three times, favoring the Banking School, but nonetheless the Currency School prevailed and convertibility was mostly maintained until World War I.
+The Currency School was opposed by members of the British Banking School, who argued that currency issue could be naturally restricted by the desire of bank depositors to redeem their notes for gold and that Currency-School policy would result in financial crises.
+In the years following the Bank Charter Act 1844, the act was suspended three times following serious financial crises, favouring the Banking School argument, but nonetheless the Currency School policy prevailed but convertibility was mostly maintained in the last quarter of the nineteenth century by the use of Banking-School interest-rate policy by the Bank of England.